 Council researchers are studying the role of integrin alpha-4 beta-7, a molecule expressed on immune cells in mucosal tissues, in vaginal and rectal HIV infection.

-Understanding of HIV transmission during sexual intercourse is incompletely understood.
+HIV transmission during sexual intercourse is incompletely understood.
 However, several factors are known to facilitate infection, including viral load (the level of HIV in an infected person’s blood), inflammation caused by sexually transmitted diseases, and breaks in the vaginal epithelium.

 But what are the factors in otherwise healthy people that make them more susceptible to infection?